RRethy/vim-illuminate/README.md

 ## LSP Configuration

 vim-illuminate can use Neovim's builtin LSP client to intelligently highlight.
+This is not compatible with |illuminate-configuration| with a few exceptions explained below.

 To set it up, simply call `on_attach` when the LSP client attaches to a buffer.
 For example, if you want `gopls` to be used by vim-illuminate:
 ```lua
   require'lspconfig'.gopls.setup {
     on_attach = function(client)